Asset Based Lending Bank Alternative Financing | 7 Park Avenue Financial

 EMAIL - sprokop@7parkavenuefinancial.com

-An asset based lending bank alternative financing solution traditionally has been thought of as a 'non-traditional' form of Canadian business financing.
-The truth is that these forms of alternative financing (sometimes dubbed ' fintech ‘) are becoming more mainstream every day.
+An asset-based lending bank alternative financing solution has traditionally been thought of as a 'non-traditional' form of Canadian business financing.
+The truth is that these forms of alternative funding (sometimes dubbed ' fintech ‘) are becoming more mainstream every day.

-If you're looking for a 'redesign' of your business finance capital solutions, we think we've got some solid solutions around different types of asset-based financing.
+If you're looking to 'redesign' your business finance capital solutions, we think we've got some solid solutions for different types of asset-based financing.
 Let's dig in!

 WHAT IS ASSET BASED LENDING?

-Asset based lending, also known as ' ABL ' is the financing of the assets of the company as collateral for term loans or lines of credit.
+Asset-based lending, also known as ' ABL ', is financing a company's assets as collateral for term loans or lines of credit.
 This type of financing maximizes liquidity and supports the day-to-day running of a business.
-Lenders determine the value of assets such as receivables, inventory, equipment and real estate, the ' loan collateral ' to support the financing.
-In many cases asset based funding can relieve a company that has been placed in 'non performing loans' status by banks in Canada.
+Lenders determine the value of assets such as receivables, inventory, equipment, and real estate, the ' loan collateral ' to support the financing.
+In many cases, asset-based funding can relieve a company that has been placed in 'non-performing loans' status by banks in Canada.

 THE GOAL OF THE BUSINESS OWNER

-Owners and financial managers' goal is always to increase their cash flow and working capital to run and grow their business.
+Owners' and financial managers' goal is always to increase their cash flow and working capital to run and grow their businesses.
 There's no bigger fan of Canadian banks than us.
-Still, there is a general feeling from many businesses looking for SME commercial finance solutions that the bank alternative isn't always available when they need it, while collateral finance is always available for business assets.
+Still, there is a general feeling from many companies looking for SME commercial finance solutions that the bank alternative isn't always available when needed.
+In contrast, collateral finance is always available for business assets.

-Canada's Globe & Mail business newspaper on in a past article highlighted insights from many entrepreneurs, many of who maintained that Canadian bank solutions were either unavailable or irrelevant.
-Another article on the same day accused the Royal Bank of Scotland of literally forcing small businesses to improve capital ratios for the bank's own purposes!
+Canada's Globe & Mail business newspaper highlighted insights from many entrepreneurs in a past article.
+Many of them maintained that Canadian bank solutions were either unavailable or irrelevant.
+Another article on the same day accused the Royal Bank of Scotland of forcing small businesses to improve capital ratios for the bank's purposes!

 THE RISE OF ALTERNATIVE FINANCING IN CANADA

-Asset based lending in Canada is a previously non-traditional (but becoming more traditional every year!) form of financing that significantly increases cash flow and working capital for Canadian business.
+Asset-based lending in Canada is a previously non-traditional (but becoming more traditional every year!) form of financing that significantly increases cash flow and working capital for Canadian businesses.

 Accounts Receivable